dmpop/otto/README.md

 - Write the obtained camera model, lens model, and notes to the **Comments** field of each photo's EXIF metadata.
 - Write the predefined copyright notice to the **Copyright** field of each photo's EXIF metadata.
 - If keywords are specified, write them into each photo's EXIF metadata.
-- If enabled, geotag photos using the geographical coordinates of the specified city.
+- Geotag photos using the geographical coordinates of the specified city.
-- If enabled, merge multiple GPX tracks and geocorrelate photos using the resulting GPX file.
+- Merge multiple GPX tracks and geocorrelate photos using the resulting GPX file.
+- Apply a Hald CLUT preset and slight sharpening to JPEG files.
 - Group the transferred files into folders by date using the _YYYY-MM-DD_ naming format.
+- Notify on job completion via [ntfy](http://ntfy.sh).

 # Dependencies